Retirement Calculators

 - Tax engine written in vanilla JavaScript; bisection solver runs 60 iterations per calculation for precision equivalent to less than a penny on any result

-- Scenario data stored in browser
+- All data stored in browser

-© 2026 All rights reserved.
+© All rights reserved.
 This calculator and its source code may not be copied, modified, redistributed, or used as the basis for other products without explicit written permission.